TGRNet: A Table Graph Reconstruction Network for Table Structure Recognition: Related Work

 \subsection{Table to Markup Sequence}

-From the perspective of natural language processing, other researchers tried to convert a table image into the markup sequence (\emph{e.g.}, LaTeX or HTML)~\cite{li2019tablebank,deng2019challenges}.
+From the perspective of natural language processing, other researchers tried to convert a table image into the markup sequence (\eg, LaTeX or HTML)~\cite{li2019tablebank,deng2019challenges}.
 They usually applied an image-to-sequence model that includes an encoder to extract features and a decoder to produce the label sequence.
 Ideally, the structure of a table can be recognized by parsing the markup sequence.
-However, the markup sequence contains diversified commands for different styles, which make the structure of a table can be transcribed into multiple different markup sequences.
+However, the markup sequence contains diversified commands for different styles, which make the table structure can be transcribed into different markup sequences.
 This one-to-many mapping brings a lot of noise to the ground truth and impedes the model training.
-Even so, they contribute several large datasets to the community by collecting data from public arXiv articles.
+Even so, they contribute several large datasets by collecting data from public arXiv articles.